 Channels (rows) names and order of display depends on the input format and channel order declared for each software source in Setup/Sources.
 You can assign physical inputs to any channel.
-Please note that the system automatically applies the relevant attenuation if several channels of a same source are routed to the same physical input.
+Note: the system automatically applies the relevant attenuation if several channels of a same source are routed to the same physical input.

-• The Builtin preset source on a MC is a 5.1 source with the following channel order and therefore routing:
+The Builtin preset source on a MC is a 5.1 source with the following channel order and therefore routing:

-Input 1 → Ch 1 (L) Left
+Input 1 → Ch 1 (L) : Left

-Input 2 → Ch 2 (R) Right
+Input 2 → Ch 2 (R) : Right

-Input 3 → Ch 3 (LS) Left Surround
+Input 3 → Ch 3 (LS) : Left Surround

-Input 4 → Ch 4 (RS) Right Surround
+Input 4 → Ch 4 (RS) : Right Surround

-Input 5 → Ch 5 (C) Center
+Input 5 → Ch 5 (C) : Center

-Input 6 → Ch 6 (LFE) Subwoofer
+Input 6 $\rightarrow$ Ch 6 (LFE) : Subwoofer

-- The names of physical inputs displayed in the sources routing grid depends on the type of audio interface mounted in the processor and current profile. - The Sources Routing Page always features a line of caption: A=analog D=digital (AES) SP=digital (SPDIF) S=sub - The 4 signals of the calibration microphone, like any physical inputs, must also be routed.
-For convenience, 4 specific channels are dedicated to the microphone and regrouped in a special software source named Micro If additional signal inputs are needed, inputs can be routed to be shared for the microphone and a normal signal.
+- The names of physical inputs displayed in the sources routing grid depends on the type of audio interface mounted in the processor and current profile.

-NOTE In this case, both signals are routed simultaneously.
+The Sources Routing Page always features a line of caption:A=analogD=digital (AES)SP=digital (SPDIF)S=sub

-• Sources routing may be changed after calibration.
+- The 4 signals of the calibration microphone, like any physical inputs, must also be routed.
+For convenience, 4 specific channels are dedicated to the microphone and regrouped in a special software source named "Micro".
+If additional "signal inputs" are needed, inputs can be routed to be shared for the microphone and a normal signal.
+(Note: in this case, both signals are routed simultaneously!). - Sources routing may be changed after calibration.

-IMPORTANT NOTE A dedicated line is displayed for the Time Code input routing when the SmartMeter is configured to be synchronized to an external Time Code.
+Important note: a dedicated line is displayed for the Time Code input routing when the SmartMeter is configured to be synchronized to an external Time Code.